jacobmoncur/gogogo/Readme.md

 Commit ggg.js to your repo, so anyone using the repo can deploy as long as they have ssh access to the server.

+### IMPORTANT NOTES!

+SSH is run with host key checking disabled!
+Its up to you to verify the authenticity of your hosts!